2000 UEFA Champions League final

 The 2000 UEFA Champions League final was a football match that took place on 24 May 2000.
 The match was played at Stade de France in Saint-Denis, France, to determine the winner of the 1999–2000 UEFA Champions League.
-The final pitted Spanish teams Real Madrid and Valencia.
-It was the first time in the Champions League or the European Cup that two clubs from the same country competed in the final.
+Spanish teams Real Madrid (playing in their eleventh final in the competition) and Valencia (in their maiden appearance at this stage) were the participants in the first final in the history of the European Cup or Champions League to feature two clubs from the same country.

+Real Madrid won 3–0 to claim the trophy for a record-extending eighth time.